meliksahgurtemel/GangPass/README.md

 # GangPass
 ERC-1155 NFT contract deployed on Ethereum Mainnet.
 This NFT project is developed for one of the well-known Crypto Twitter influencers.

-OpenZeppelin's ECDSA contract is used for whitelisting
+OpenZeppelin's ECDSA contract is used for whitelisting.

 **Website link**:
 https://gangpass.com/